stulle123/kakaotalk_analysis/FINDINGS.md

 If you take a look at the code you'll recognize that we control the path, query parameters and fragment of the URL.
 However, everything is prefixed with the String `m36725d` which is `https://buy.kakao.com` in our case.
 That means if a user clicks on the deep link `kakaotalk://buy/foo` the URL `https://buy.kakao.com/foo` gets loaded in the `CommerceBuyActivity` WebView.

-Maybe there's an Open Redirect or XSS issue on `https://buy.kakao.com` so that we can run Javascript? 🤔
+Maybe there's an Open Redirect or XSS issue on `https://buy.kakao.com` so that we can run JavaScript? 🤔

 ## URL Redirect to DOM XSS